twinone/awesome-contributions/README.md

 * Run the generator:

 ```
-cd awesome-contributions
+# In the awesome-contributions directory:
 python gen.py test.png
 ```
-* Push the changes to your GitHub repository:
+* Push the changes to **your** GitHub repository:
 ```
-git push origin master
+git push github master
 ```

 # Usage (Text)